CS3398-Changelings-Aye/GigaBIte/README.md

  * Sebastian Santana: My next step is to figure out how to implement websearching and youtube return ffunctionality.
  * Nisa Lateef: My next step is to figure out a way to save favorited recipes for the user to access later and to work on the youtube search function so we could add more functionality.
  * Wilson Benitez: My next steps is to put images in a package and have us pull from that packet if it has been search.

+ ## Contributions Final
+  * Dalton Mellville:

+  * Nicole Runas:

+  * Sebastian Santana:

+  * Nisa Lateef:

+  * Wilson Benitez:

+ ## Retrospective Final

+ What Went Well or maybe not?

+ (Team) Four or more team bullets

+ (Individual) One bullet per team member.

+ What Might Be Impeding Us from Performing Better?

+ What Can We do to Improve?

+  (Team) One or more team bullets

+  (Individual) One bullet per team member with specific, measurable improvement action described:

+  * Dalton Mellville:

+  * Nicole Runas:

+  * Sebastian Santana:

+  * Nisa Lateef:

+  * Wilson Benitez: